 When confronted, Stoecklein and McHaffie attempted to convince the investors to put their money in the “lease of a short railroad system that goes from San Diego to Yuma through cross-border agreements they have with Mexico.”
 Arabo and the other investors declined but not before they say McHaffie and Stoecklein had already spent $145,000.
 That case is now making its way through court.

-McHaffie and Stoecklein’s colleague Daren Barone, the man in charge of working with officials in Mexico, has also been involved in his share of controversy.
+Daren Barone, the man heading up efforts in Mexico, has also been involved in his share of controversy.

-In 2013, Pacific Imperial's boardmembers, including Barone, entered into an $8.5 million contract with Watkins Environmental Incorporated to perform environmental remediation and construction on the the line.
+In 2013, Pacific Imperial's boardmembers entered into an $8.5 contract with Watkins Environmental Incorporated to perform environmental remediation and construction on the line.

 “Under the agreement,” reads a press release from Business Wire, ”Watkins will provide needed reconstruction concurrent with the inspections provided by JL Patterson and Associates, which cover 57 bridges, inspect 17 tunnels and approximately 70 miles of track, in compliance with PIR’s agreement with the San Diego Metropolitan Transit System (MTS) and PIR’s plan to commence operations in 2014.”

 But the work never commenced.
 And, according to a receptionist at Watkins, no contract is in place.

 Barone is a longtime business partner of Watkins, dating back to the early 1980s.

 In 2000, the City of San Diego awarded Watkins Acquisitions, owned by Watkins and Barone, a $17 million contract with the City of San Diego for environmental remediation on the Naval Training Center.
 By the end of the project, a tax-court judge had ruled that the two men had failed to pay taxes and had set up a number of companies in an attempt to increase profits.